alexisannerossi/id-htmlpolicy/draft-rossi-htmlpolicy-00.md

 * The HTML should be constructed in a way to allow search engines to discover and extract appropriate content, or to improve search engine optimization (SEO), as long as it avoids changing any semantic content of the RFC.
 * HTML and CSS implementation may change over time.
 Changes are not required to remain backwards-compatible, although maintaining compatibility where possible is encouraged.

-The RPC is authorized to make decisions about the HTML publication format and CSS files for both technical and editorial reasons in order to ensure that published RFCs meet the above policy and to provide consistency across the RFC series.
+The RPC is authorized to make decisions about the HTML publication format and CSS for both technical and editorial reasons in order to ensure that published RFCs meet the above policy and to provide consistency across the RFC series.
-The RPC must document their HTML publication format and CSS file decisions in a public place, and all changes to tooling or implementation decisions must be widely communicated to the RFC author community using mailing lists or other means.
+The RPC must document their HTML publication format and CSS decisions in a public place, and all changes to tooling or implementation decisions must be widely communicated to the RFC author community using mailing lists or other means.

 # Implementation Guidance